UBC-STAT/stat-406/syllabus.md

 This second book is a more advanced treatment of a superset of the topics we will cover.
 If you want to learn more and understand the material more deeply, this is the book for you.
-With the exception of Chapter 10, all readings from
+All readings from
 \[ESL\] are optional.